TomDDG/ZXPicoIF2Lite/README.md

 Use the examples in the header file already as a guide.

 ## ZXC2 Compatibility
 While researching how to get the 128k ROM editor working on the device, before the ROMCS change, I remembered [Paul Farrow's FruitCake website](http://www.fruitcake.plus.com/Sinclair/Interface2/Interface2_ResourceCentre.htm) and the numerous cartridges and ROMs he had created.
 Some of those ROMs require software based bank switching and also for the unit to be disabled.
 Now that I could control the ROMCS line it was relatively easy to adapt the Pico code so that it could be compatible with Paul's ZX2 device.
-As ZX2 compatibility isn't always desirable, due to it constantly scaning the top 64kB of ROM untill you tell it not to, I added a toggle so that you can chose whether you want ZX2 compatibility or just run the unit as originally intended.
+As ZX2 compatibility isn't always desirable, due to it constantly scanning the top 64kB of ROM until you tell it not to, I added a toggle so that you can chose whether you want ZX2 compatibility or just run the unit as originally intended.

 As of v0.2 the interface has ZXC2 compatibility allowing bank paging, turning off of the ROM and locking the paging.
 Full details of Paul's ZXC2 design and how it works can be found on [Paul Farrow's website](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC2.htm).
 Below is a quick summary of how I've implemented it using the Pico: